piyush2004parate/Text-Emoji-Converter/README.md

 # Text 🔁 Emoji Converter

-Text 🔁 Emoji Converter is a fun and easy-to-use web application that transforms your text into a sequence of corresponding emojis.
-It also provides an encryption and decryption feature to secure your messages.
+Text 🔁 Emoji Converter is a fun, browser-based web application that transforms plain text into a sequence of corresponding emojis.
+It also includes simple encryption/decryption with a password, copy-to-clipboard, and text-to-speech features for an interactive experience.

 ## 📸 Screenshots